Ernyoke/certified-aws-advanced-networking-specialty/04-lb/elb.md

     - When we pick a subnet, AWS places one or more load balancer nodes in that subnet
     - When an LB is created, it has a DNS A record.
 The DNS name resolves all the nodes located in multiple AZs.
 The nodes are HA: if the node fails, a different one is created.
 If the load is to high, multiple nodes are created
     - We have to decide on creation if the LB is internal or internet facing (have public IP addresses or not)
-- Listener configuration: what the LB is listening to (what protocols, ports etc.)
+- Listener configuration: controls what the LB is listening to (what protocols, ports will be accepted at the listener side of the load balancer)
 - An internat facing load balancer can connect to both public and private instances
 - Minimum subnet size for a LB is /28 - 8+ fee addresses per subnet (AWS suggests a minimum of /27)

 ## Cross-Zone Load Balancing

 - Initially each LB node could distribute traffic to instances in the same AZ
-- Cross-Zone Load Balancing: allows any LB node to distribute connections equally across all registered instances in all AZs
+- Cross-Zone Load Balancing allows any LB node to distribute connections equally across all registered instances in all AZs
+- For ALB cross-zone load balancing is enabled by default

+## Other Architectural Considerations

+- When an ELB is provisioned, we see it as one device which runs in 2 ore more AZs
+- What actually is created is one ELB node per subnet in each AZ that the LB is configured in
+- We are also creating a DNS record for that LB which spreads the incoming requests through all the active nodes for the LB
+- Nodes in one subnet per AZ can scale
+- Load balancers comes in 2 types:
+    - Internet facing: means the nodes have a public IPv4 address
+    - Internal: nodes have only private IP addresses
+- An internet facing load balancer can communicate to private instances within a VPC.
+These instances don't need public IP addresses
+- A load balancers requires 8 or more free IP addresses per subnet, and a /27 subnet to allow scaling

 ## Application and Network Load Balancers